mesosphere-backup/etcd-mesos/docs/administration.md

 See the [architecture doc](architecture.md) for a summary of how the `healthy` field is determined.

 ## HTTP Admin Interface
-The `etcd-mesos-scheduler` exposes a simple administration interface on the `--admin-port` (defaulting to 23400) which can handle:
+The `etcd-mesos-scheduler` exposes a simple administration interface on the `--admin-port` (defaulting to 23400) which responds to GET requests at these endpoints:
 * `/stats` returns a JSON map of basic statistics.
 Note that counters are reset when an `etcd-mesos-scheduler` process is started.
 * `/membership` returns a JSON list of current etcd servers.
 * `/reseed` Manually triggers a cluster reseed.
 Use extreme caution!